DOING BUSINESS IN SPAIN IN 2021

 - Employee unions are strong in Spain and cause frequent strikes, thereby impacting company productivity.
 Furthermore, staff productivity can also be an issue because Spanish people will take a break during the day for traditional siesta;

-- It is difficult to hire full-time employees in Spain because the labor laws interfere with simple employer-employee relationship.
+- It is difficult to hire full-time employees in Spain because the labour laws interfere with simple employer-employee relationship.
 A resident company cannot easily dismiss poor performing employees;

 Best uses for a Spanish company

 - Forming a company in Spain is a good option for Clients willing to engage in manufacturing and services authorities.
-The country offers the right mix of good infrastructure, skilled employees at lower operational costs than other Western European countries;
+The country offers the right mix of good infrastructure, skilled employees at lower operational costs than other Western European countries.
+Moreover, Spain has an excellent maritime connection that enables smooth navigation of the shipments to and from the country;

 - Time to incorporate: Four weeks